 Undertaken in 2010, PlaniTulsa created a new vision for the City of Tulsa that reflects the needs and dreams of the citizens for the next 20-30 years.
-The City of Tulsa Comprehensive Plan was adopted by the Tulsa Metropolitan Area Planning Commission and approved by City Council in July 2010.
+The City of Tulsa Comprehensive Plan was originally adopted by the Tulsa Metropolitan Area Planning Commission and approved by City Council in July 2010.
+The plan was updated and adopted by the Tulsa Metropolitan Area Planning Commission and approved by City Council in 2023.
 It serves to guide the physical development of the city through a set of goals and policies.
 Tulsa's Comprehensive Plan describes the kinds of places, economy, housing and transportation choices, parks, and open spaces that the city's policies should be designed to create.